 |Ink Business Preferred℠ Credit Card||Businesses with frequent travel needs||Earn 3x points on travel, shipping, eligible advertising purchases and more for the first $150,000 in combined purchases every card year, then 1x points.|

-What if my LLC gets denied a business credit card?
+What if my business credit card is denied?